 My country does not produce any GM food or feed.

 GM food/feed imports:

-My country does not import any GM food or feed and there is no authorization process.
+My country may import GM food or feed and there is no authorization process.

 Supplemental information on the production and trade:

 My country has not faced any LLP/AP situations in the last 10 years.